openedx/edx-documentation/en_us/course_authors/source/manage_live_course/automatic_email.rst

 .. include:: ../../../shared/developing_course/course_highlight_message_text.rst

 .. _Discussion Notification:

 ================================
 Discussion Notification
 ================================

-..
-Note: Any update to the **discussion notification** information should also
-.. be made to the manage_live_course/automatic_email.rst file in the Open edX
-.. course authors guide.

 After a learner or course team member creates a post in the course discussions, edX sends the following email message the first time a learner or course team member replies to the original post.

 ::